FDlucifer/Proxy-Attackchain/README.md

 # Proxy-Attackchain

-proxylogon & proxyshell & proxyoracle & proxytoken & all exchange server vulns summarization :)
+proxylogon & proxyshell & proxyoracle & proxytoken & all exchange server history vulns summarization :)

 1. ProxyLogon: The most well-known and impactful Exchange exploit chain
 2. ProxyOracle: The attack which could recover any password in plaintext format of Exchange users